paulgb/d3class/1-selectors.md

 Modify the bar chart example so that the number of votes is included in the text in the `<div>`, e.g. "Jane (190)".

-*Hint: the data is already bound, so you don't have to call `data`.*
+*Hints: the data is already bound, so you don't have to call `data`.
+The `+` operator concatenates strings, or you could use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).*

     s = d3.selectAll('#sandbox div');
     // Your code here.